JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 and translates back gestures on each platform into navigating to the previous screen (for iOS, this is a simple back swipe, for desktop – the **Esc** key).

-For now, there is no user-facing API for custom implementations of `BackHandler`.
+For now, there is no user-facing API for custom implementations of the `BackHandler` class.

 ## Alternative navigation solutions